api3dao/old-api3-docs/docs/airnode/v0.4/README.md

    were to obtain the specific know-how needed by hiring the few node operators that are available, this would not be a scalable solution.

-3. Operating an oracle node consumes a lot of resources in the form of manhours and infrastructure costs.
+3. Operating an oracle node consumes a lot of resources in the form of person-hours and infrastructure costs.
 Unless one is guaranteed significant subsidies or future profits, operating an oracle node is financially infeasible.

-4. Operating an oracle node requires the API provider to transact with cryptocurrencies.
+4. Operating an oracle node requires the API providers to transact with cryptocurrencies.
 Specifically, they must pay for gas costs in the native currency (e.g., ETH) and receive payments in one or more cryptocurrencies.
-   This disqualifies the vast majority of API providers due to compliance, legal and accounting reasons.
-In addition, any scheme that requires API providers to stake funds is categorically rejected for similar financial risk-related reasons.
+   This disqualifies the vast majority of API providers for compliance-related, legal and accounting reasons.
+In addition, any scheme that requires API providers to stake funds is categorically rejected for similar reasons related to financia risks.

 ## Airnode Features

 Airnode is a fully-serverless oracle node that is designed specifically for API providers to operate their own oracles.
-It addresses many of the oracle node-related issues API provider face:
+It addresses many of the issues API providers face in relation to oracle nodes:

 1. It does not require any specific know-how to operate.
-In fact, it is difficult to even speak of an operation, as Airnode is designed to be completely set and forget.
+In fact, it is difficult to even speak of any operation as Airnode is designed around the "set and forget" principle.

-2. It does not require any day-to-day maintenance such as updating the operating system or monitoring the node for uptime owing to existing fully managed serverless technology.
-It is designed to be stateless, which makes it extremely resilient against any problem that can cause permanent downtime and require node operator intervention.
+2. It does not require any day-to-day maintenance such as updating the operating system or monitoring the node for uptime thanks to existing fully managed serverless technology.
+It is designed to be stateless, which makes it extremely resilient against any problems that can cause permanent downtime and require an operator intervention.

-3. It is built on services priced on-demand, meaning that the node operator is charged only as much as their node is used.
-This allows any API provider to run an oracle for free and start paying only after they start generating revenue.
+3. It is built on services priced on-demand, meaning that the node operators are charged only by the usage of their node.
+This allows API providers to run an oracle for free and start paying only after they start generating revenue.

-4. It does not require the node operator to handle cryptocurrency at all.
+4. It does not require the node operators to handle cryptocurrency at all.
 Its protocol is designed in a way that the requester covers all gas costs.

 One way to see Airnode is as a lightweight wrapper around a Web API that allows it to communicate with smart contract platforms with no overhead or payment token friction.
-Regarding the level of involvement required from the API provider, using Airnode can be likened to utilizing an API gateway that makes an API accessible over the Web, rather than operating a blockchain node as a side-business.
+In terms of the involvement required from an API provider, using Airnode can be likened to using an API gateway that makes an API accessible over the Web, rather than operating a blockchain node as a side-business.
 The intent is for Airnode to become as ubiquitous and mundane for APIs as using an API gateway, which will make a vast variety of first-party oracles available to API3.

-API providers invest significant resources to build a highly available infrastructure.
-It is important for the oracle node implementation to not contain single points of failure that may cause downtime.
+API providers invest significant resources to build infrastructure that has high availability rates.
+It is important for the oracle node implementation not to contain individual points of failure that might cause downtime.
 Existing solutions using third-party oracles depend on over-redundancy at the oracle level to cover for this, which results in excessive costs.
 API3 envisions each API to only be served by its first-party oracle, which means the redundancy has to be implemented at the level of the individual Airnode.
-The node being fully-serverless enables this to be done easily across different availability zones of a single cloud provider, or even across multiple cloud providers.
-It should also be mentioned that it will be possible to containerize Airnode and operate it on-premises, yet using the serverless version will be recommended for almost all use cases.
+The fact that the node is fully serverless facilitates this across different availability zones of a single cloud provider, or even across multiple cloud providers.
+Apart from that, it will be possible to containerize Airnode and operate it on-premises.
+However, using the serverless version will be recommended for almost all use cases.

 Airnode is developed by the founding members of API3 and is now open-sourced.
 The software is feature-complete for current protocols, and further development